yoannisj/craft-starter/README.md

 The services use the project's own images, which are based on debian/ubuntu in order to minimise discrepancies with the production environment.
 The images' `Dockerfile`s and configuration files are saved in the project's `docker` repository.

-- The `nginx` service provides the local web-server, used to serve static files from the `web` folder, and forwarding dynamic `.php` requests to the `php-web` service.
+- The `nginx` service provides the local web-server, used to serve static files from the `web` folder, and forwarding dynamic `.php` requests to the `craft` service.

-- The `php-web` service is responsible for handling dynamic web-requests with PHP-FPM, forwarded by nginx to Craft-CMS's `web/index.php` script file.
+- The `craft` service is responsible for handling dynamic web-requests with PHP-FPM, forwarded by nginx to Craft-CMS's `web/index.php` script file.
 Craft-CMS, its dependencies and plugins are installed on this service's image with Composer.

-- The `php-worker` service is responsible for running background jobs with the PHP CLI.
-It is built on the same image as `php-web`, and therefore shares the same Composer and Craft-CMS installation.
+- The `craft-queue` service is responsible for running background jobs with the PHP CLI.
+It is built on the same image as `craft`, and therefore shares the same Composer and Craft-CMS installation.
 In order to discover and run jobs in Craft-CMS's queue, it runs the `craft queue/listen` command.

 - The `mariadb` service provides a maria-db server, and is where Craft CMS's dynamic data is stored.